State Aid for Library Construction Program

 - Construction and installation work continues.

-- Eligible costs must align with the approved scope and project number.
+- Costs must align with the approved scope and project number.

 Annual requirements